-Yesterday while sitting with Goldilocks, a friend of mine began having a conversation with her and asked her several questions.
-Here are a few questions from their conversation…
+Yesterday while sitting with Goldilocks, our foster princess, a friend of mine who was visiting, began having a conversation with her…

 “Goldilocks, what makes you happy?”

-While smiling from ear to ear, I shifted in my seat and eagerly awaited to hear her response.
-I must admit I was confident she would point to me and go on and on about how it makes her happy when we play baby dolls or I take her on early morning wagon rides.
+While smiling from ear to ear, I shifted in my seat, eagerly awaiting to hear her response.
+I must admit I was confident she would point to me and go on and on how it makes her happy when we play baby dolls or take her on early morning wagon rides.
 I thought she might even mention how it makes her happy when I give her candy or whip up the most chocolatey chocolate milk she has ever tasted each morning.
 But nope.
 She said without hesitation, “When Daddy Dan pushes me on the swing!
 Me go high!”
-She then proceeded to giggle, as if reminiscing and I thought, ehh, she is right.
-When Dan pushes her on the swing it does make her happy.
-And not just a little bit happy, but the kind of happy that makes her squeal so loud and almost pee her pants with excitement whenever he even mentions going outside.
-Playing baby dolls, going on wagon rides, and drinking glasses of chocolate milk did not hold a candle to the joys he brings her on that swing.
+She then proceeded to giggle as if reminiscing, and I thought, eh, she is right.
+When Dan pushes her on the swing, it does make her happy.
+And not just a little bit happy, but the kind of happy that makes her squeal so loud she almost pees her pants with excitement whenever he even mentions going outside.
+Playing baby dolls, going on wagon rides, and drinking chocolate milk does not hold a candle to the joys he brings her on that swing.

 “Goldilocks, what is your favorite thing to do?”

-While glancing over at Goldilocks I began thinking of her possible answers.
-Would she mention playing in the pool with me or going to visit my Grandma for lunch?
+While glancing over at Goldilocks, I began thinking of her possible answers.
+Would she mention playing in the pool with me or visiting my Grandma for lunch?
 Maybe she would talk about how she loves to visit my parents and play in their paddle boat.
-But as my mind began to think of all her “favorite things to do”, she blurted out, “When me go with Daddy Dan on the bike.”
+But, as my mind began to think of all her “favorite things to do,” she blurted out, “when me go with Daddy Dan on the bike.”
 Uh?!
 Is Dan steak and the rest of us bologna?
-My thoughts at this point were to just move on to the next question please.
+My thoughts at this point were to move on to the next question, please.

 “Goldilocks, who loves you?”